Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Made some slight structural changes to my categories.
 The liquid is now categorised by flavour rather than "Vape_liquid".
 Hoping this will help with user experience and overall use of the site.

+Found the bag and increment buttons the hardest part of the project this far.
+For some reason, I ran into an incredible amount of bugs that needed me to revert back to older commits beacuse the code got too messy.
+The button would work but for some reaon, on the single product page, pressing "+" would add that item to the bag and vice versa for the "-".
+Starting from the beginning, I started with making the buttons on this page increase/decrease the item amount first.
+For this section, I had to mimic quite closely the code from the mini "Boutique Ado" project to get it working.

 ## HTML CSS and Python validation checks

 ### HTML